Best Budgeting Apps [2023]

 How do budgeting apps work?

-The main goal of most budgeting apps is simplifying the way you keep track of income and expenses.
+The main goal of most budgeting apps is simplifying the way you perform everything from basic budgeting to investment tracking.

 Instead of using a pen and paper or an Excel sheet to write down everything, many budgeting apps connect to your bank or financial institution to automatically import and categorize your transactions.